Top 10 Wettest Places on Earth by Annual Rainfall

 Kukui, Maui - Hawaii

 Kukui is a mountain peak in Maui, Hawaii.
-It receives almost 9293 millimetres of rain every year, which makes it the 9th wettest place on planet Earth.
+It receives almost 9293 millimeters of rain annually, making it the 9th wettest place on Earth.

 10. Emei Shan, Sichuan Province – China